 Once a candidate understands how to identify their transferable skill-set, there are often obvious concerns and questions about what it means to join the consulting industry.
+Additionally, more experience will help to strengthen your consulting skills.
+But is consulting a good career?
 Here are a few things to bear in mind.

-We have all heard at least one terrifying story about the crazy working hours suffered by consultants!
-There is no denying the fact that this is, indeed, sometimes true; when consultants are on a busy project, travel and longer working hours are sometimes required, and 6am-11pm is by no means an exaggeration- perhaps even at times representing an easy day!
+We have all heard at least one terrifying story about the intense working hours suffered by consultants.
+There is no denying the fact that this is, indeed, sometimes true; when consultants are on a busy project, travel and longer working hours are sometimes required, and 6 am-11 pm is by no means an exaggeration- perhaps even at times representing an easy day!
 What is important to remember is that this is not the routine for all consultancies all of the time.
 Also, as a result of consultancies being so aware of this bad press, they often try to overcome the work-life balance stigma.

-Another concept even relatively junior industry professionals are concerned about is if their last 5 years have been focused on a specialist sector, function or market, how will this translate into the consulting world, and will they have to start again in terms of knowledge building.
-The great news to this query is that it just depends on what you want.
+Another concept even relatively junior industry professionals are concerned about is if their last five years have been focused on a specialist sector, function or market, how will this translate into the consulting world, and will they have to start again in terms of knowledge building.
+The great news about this query is that it just depends on what you want.

-There are enough boutique consultancies that will want your specialist experience and hands-on knowledge and will therefore happily teach you the consulting toolkit.
-Moreover, they will want to actively leverage this and use you as the credibility they need to tell their clients that although a consultancy they have deeper sector knowledge.
+There are enough boutique consultancies that will want your specialist experience and hands-on knowledge and will, therefore, happily teach you the consulting toolkit.
+Moreover, they will want to actively leverage this and use you as the credibility they need to tell their clients that although they are a consultancy, they have deeper sector knowledge.
 As a result, a candidate can fly into high powered client engagements from the get-go if there is a suitable relationship between their specific experience and the clients of the consultancy.

 However, on the flip side, we often see candidates from particular industries actively wanting to move sector in order to explore a more generalist pathway.
-This is also a very valid route and if you are willing to acknowledge that this may come with a momentary dip in seniority it can be a great way to broaden horizons.
+This is also a very valid route, and if you are willing to acknowledge that this may come with a momentary dip in seniority, it can be a great way to broaden your horizons.

 Clear career trajectory